 1.1.
 Ongoing service options are identified for the client and appropriate options recommended

 2.1.
 Personnel to implement each action in the ongoing service arrangements are identified and briefed

 3. Undertake and/or supervise review of financial plan

 3.1.
 Arrangements are established for reviewing the ongoing relevance and performance of the financial plan

 Details of Learning Activities

-You are expected to participate and contribute in all scheduled learning activities
+We expect you ro participate and contribute in all scheduled learning activities.

 Prior to training commencement a program level induction session will be conducted that comprises the following:

 • Pre-training Review including: Recognition of Prior Learning and Credit Transfers and Assessment of current skills and knowledge

 • Submission Requirements